satyam-jyoti-sankar/Mobile_price_range_prediction/README.md

 * Price_range - This is the target variable with value of 0(low cost), 1(medium cost),
 * 2(high cost) and 3(very high cost).

-# Conclusion
+# Important Works/ Conclusion
+1. check each model performance use confusion matrix and for correlation among the feature we use heat map

-1. Ram , Battery_power features were found to be the most relevant features for predicting price range of mobiles and dropping negative correlation features which are clock speed , mobile_wt , touch_screen
+2. Ram , Battery_power features were found to be the most relevant features for predicting price range of mobiles and dropping negative correlation features which are clock speed , mobile_wt , touch_screen
-2. Knn gives acc score of 95% and Xg boost 91%.
+3. Knn gives acc score of 95% and Xg boost 91%.
-3. Xgboost and KNN both are given best roc_auc_accuracy score of 99%
+4. Xgboost and KNN both are given best roc_auc_accuracy score of 99%
-4. In case of Xgboost hyper parameter(using grid_search cv ) gives very good result.
+5. In case of Xgboost hyper parameter(using grid_search cv ) gives very good result.
-5. Logistic regression is giving the less results among all the algorithms
+6. Logistic regression is giving the less results among all the algorithms
-6. So we conclude that kneighbors classifier and Xgboost is giving the best results for these dataset.
+7. So we conclude that kneighbors classifier and Xgboost is giving the best results for these dataset.
-7. So we can say that in the price range prediction as the ram and battery_power increases the price range will increase for sure .
+8. So we can say that in the price range prediction as the ram and battery_power increases the price range will increase for sure .